tddium/ansible/README.md

      end

-## Where's the name Ansible come from?
+## What's with the name Ansible?

 An [ansible](http://en.wikipedia.org/wiki/Ansible) is a fictional faster than light communication device.

+## Contributing

+We welcome fixes and enhancements.
+Feel free to fork on github and submit a pull request.